 The Advisory Committee defines the poverty rate threshold for Hood River County as Census block groups within the County that have 30% or more of households with an income level that is 200% or less of the federal poverty standards.

 STF/STIF Advisory Committee Members

-The Advisory Committee has a minimum of five (5) members to a maximum of seven (7) members (not including HRCTD Board Members) to represent Hood River County, ensuring that all of Hood River County is represented.
+The Advisory Committee has a minimum of five (5) members to a maximum of seven (7) members to represent Hood River County, ensuring that all of Hood River County is represented.
 Each member is appointed by the HRCTD Board for a period of three (3) years.
 The Advisory Committee meets a minimum of two (2) times per year but may meet more frequently to carry out the purposes of the committee.